How can I apply for the IBB program?

 I will get my secondary school leaving certificate only in May / June or even later.
 What shall I do?

 No problem.
 Your secondary school leaving certificate / diploma can be submitted later once you get it.
-It should be submitted before the first semester starts (mid-September).
+It should be submitted by 1st August.